Rubik’s Snake or Rubik's Twist

 This is notable as it shows this puzzle has a similar goal to Rubik’s most famous invention – to educate.
 In fact, Rubik said himself that “The snake is not a problem to be solved; it offers infinite possibilities of combination.
 It is a tool to test out ideas of shape in space.”.

-The mechanism of the Rubik's Snake
+The Mechanism Of The Rubik's Snake

 The puzzle, in essence, has an interesting but relatively simple mechanism.
 The puzzle has 24 3D right-angled triangles, which each can be turned 360 degrees around the face of the its adjacent triangle.
 This creates 23 individual turning points, each with 4 separate positions.
 Therefore, the number of combinations that a Rubik’s Snake possesses theoretically is 4^23, or 70 quadrillion.
 However, upon playing around with the Rubik’s Snake, one will soon see that not all of these combinations are reachable, as some turns are physically blocked from being made by the locations of other pieces.

-The solution?
+The Solution?

 As mentioned previously, the Rubik’s Snake doesn’t have any one solved state, although if there were one, it would be the ball shape.
 The ball solution is how the puzzle is initially shipped, and due to regular Rubik’s Cubes being shipped solved, this would be a reasonable assumption to make.
 Since the ball solution is one of the hardest to solve intuitively based off of a glance (some simpler 2D-esque shapes such as the Dog shape are much simpler to visualise and construct), here we will quickly go over a very basic way to construct the ball shape and “solve” the Rubik’s Snake.
 Make sure to start with your puzzle extended out in a straight line before you start this.